Skip to main content

 Linea bridge connect wallet button

-1. On the token bridge, go to the token selection menu by clicking on the current token symbol (ETH in this case).
+1. Enter the token selection menu by clicking on the current token symbol (ETH in this case).

 Linea bridge select token

 1. Select one of the available tokens in the list.
-If the token is not in the list, paste the address of the token you want to add into the search bar.
+If the token is not in the list, use the search bar to find it by contract address, symbol, or its full name.
+Click on your preferred token to select it.

 Linea bridge select token list